mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 After validating each stage in isolation, we attempted to combine multiple kernels into larger, batched hardware modules (e.g., chaining Mel filtering, log compression, and scaling).
 The goals were improved simulation efficiency and closer alignment with deployment.

 **Challenges:**
-- Simulation bottlenecks returned with fixed-point arithmetic and large inputs.
-- Debugging was harder as errors propagated across stages.
-- Maintaining low error rates became difficult due to accumulated quantization.
+While we successfully validated individual kernels, integrating them introduced new challenges—especially with timing and fixed-point precision across stages.
+Debugging became more complex, leading us to reserve integrated kernels for final validation runs rather than development.

 **Summary:**
 - Single-frame, per-stage approach was essential for rapid iteration and precise error analysis.